xdevplatform/serverless-flow-framework/README.md

 We wrap up by deleting our state and cloud resources:

 ```
-$ ./sff destroy examples/random.js
+$ ./seff destroy examples/random.js
 ```

 ## Persisting data

-SFF makes it easy to persist data.
+SeFF makes it easy to persist data.
 The [dynamodb.js](/examples/dynamodb.js) project generates random message objects, runs a simple transformation to add a timestamp to each message and stores the objects in a database table.